 Spatial Concepts

+position

-A position is a set of coordinates of a point in a 3D Euclidean space and associated reference frame.
+a set of coordinates of a point in a 3D Euclidean space and associated reference frame.

 Orientation is the rotational relationship between two reference frames.

 A pose is a representation of a frame transform mapping the space of an outer (reference) frame to the space of an inner (reference) frame.
 A pose may be associated with additional non-geometrical properties such as time of observation or validity.
 Poses in computer graphics often have an Outer Frame defined by a parent node in a scenegraph and an Inner Frame define by a position and an orientation.